There are new requirements for the Tour of Heroes app:

 RouterOutlet is one of the directives provided by the

 The router displays each component immediately below the

-We add an anchor tag to the template which, when clicked, triggers navigation to the
+Instead, add an anchor tag to the template that, when clicked, triggers navigation to the

 The revised template looks like this: